Synecdoche1/Void-NX/README.md

 - Drag and drop, ready to use from the moment you inject your payload!
 - Sigpatches included by default, to allow you to play your legit backups!
+- Boots through Hekate using Fusee-Primary, making it HGB ready.
 - Works on all Firmware versions, providing you can inject the payload.
 - Incognito enabled by default, using Atmosphere's new Incognito, which doesn't require a back up, or writing directly to NAND!
   - This is enabled for emuNAND **only** to enable people to go online on sysNAND without issue.